-5.1.2.13 TYPE-AHEAD
+3.1.2.13 TYPE-AHEAD

-If TYPE-AHEAD is disabled, any keystrokes that the user enters while computer system processes previously issued instructions will not register.
-If TYPE-AHEAD is enabled, keystrokes entered in advance of processing will be stored in the TYPE-AHEAD buffer and will be interpreted when the earlier process is finished.
+If TYPE-AHEAD is disabled, any keystrokes that the user enters while computer system processes previously issued instructions do not register.
+If TYPE-AHEAD is enabled, keystrokes entered in advance of processing are stored in the TYPE-AHEAD buffer and is interpreted when the earlier process is finished.
 New users may experience unwanted results if TYPE-AHEAD is enabled and they had not anticipated the effect.
 Experienced users may prefer TYPE-AHEAD for efficiency.
 The user setting overrides the device setting, which, in turn, overrides the site parameter setting.
-Users can edit the setting with the Edit User Characteristics option.
+Users can edit the setting with the Edit User Characteristics option [XUSEREDITSELF].